 Processing of the withdrawal agreement in Finland

-Finland is represented at the European Council by the Prime Minister and at the General Affairs Council by the Minister for European Affairs.
+Finland was represented at the European Council by the Prime Minister and at the General Affairs Council by the Minister for European Affairs.
 Additionally, an ad hoc Working Party on Article 50, consisting of experts from the Member States, was established to assist the Council in the course of the withdrawal negotiations.
 The Working Party met on a weekly basis in Brussels.